AymenBelhadj/AymenBelhadj/README.md

 ### 👨‍💻 About Me
 - 🌍 Based in **Tunis, Tunisia**
 - 📖 Third-year **Computer Science Student** at the Faculty of Sciences of Tunis
-- 💼 Software engineer intern at NeoXam Tunisia
+- 💼 Software engineering intern at NeoXam Tunisia
 - 💡 Passionate about **Web Development**, **AI**, and **DevOps**

 ---